-Despite the potential awkwardness of this particular examination, the usefulness of a transvaginal ultrasound is almost impossible to overstate.
+Despite the potential awkwardness of this particular examination, the vaginal ultrasound can provide a wealth of useful info about your health.
 "It is now more than 30 years since the introduction of transvaginal ultrasound scanning into the daily practice of obstetrics/gynecology.
 It is used in the diagnostic process of all aspects of gynecology, including diagnosis of ovarian cancer and ectopic pregnancies," said Ilan E. Timor-Tritsch, M.D., in a 2017 issue of the Rambam Maimonides Medical Journal.
-With so many potential medical uses, this ultrasound is a common medical procedure.
+With so many potential medical uses, this type of ultrasound is a common medical procedure.

-Whether you're getting a fertility assessment, checking for fibroids, or looking for the cause of pelvic pain, these exams are indispensable.
+Whether you're getting a fertility assessment, checking for fibroids, or looking for the cause of pelvic pain, these exams can be indispensable.
 For most people, the transvaginal ultrasound is a quick, safe, and relatively painless procedure that offers your healthcare provider some great insight into your body’s inner workings.

 *If you or a loved one is a survivor of sexual assault, contact the RAINN hotline at 1-800-656-4673 for assistance 24 hours a day.